f5devcentral/f5-rseries-training/docs/rseries_software_upgrades.rst

     Boston-r10900-1#

-Loading Tenant Images for New Tenants via API
+Loading Tenant Images from a Remote Server via API
 ---------------------------------------------

-To copy a tenant image into F5OS over the API, use the following API call to the F5OS out-of-band management IP address:
+To copy a tenant image into F5OS over the API, use the following API call to the F5OS out-of-band management IP address.
+The example below copies a tenant image from a remote HTTPS server.
+You may also edit the API call to copy from remote SFTP or SCP servers by adding the proper **protocol** option.

 .. code-block:: bash